Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Prepare_Storage_Nodes.md

 ## Prerequisites

-When rebuilding a node, make sure that the `/srv/cray/scripts/common/storage-ceph-cloudinit.sh` and `/srv/cray/scripts/common/pre-load-images.sh`, has been removed from the `runcmd` in BSS.
+When rebuilding a node, make sure that `/srv/cray/scripts/common/storage-ceph-cloudinit.sh` and `/srv/cray/scripts/common/pre-load-images.sh` have been removed from the `runcmd` in BSS.

 1. (`ncn-m001#`) Set node name and xname if not already set.